Magnetized Thick Disks around Boson Stars: Magnetized Thick Disks

 In order to construct magnetized torus solutions we follow the procedure employed in \cite{Komissarov:2006nz, Font_2019}.
 We extend the hydrodynamical thick disk model by adding a toroidal magnetic field.
 The fundamental conservation laws of relativistic magnetohydrodynamics need to be solved under the assumption,

 where $\rho$ is the rest-mass density, $u^\mu$ is the four-velocity of a co-moving observer, $T^{\mu\nu}$ is the stress-energy tensor and $^*F^{\mu\nu}$ the dual Faraday tensor,

-Here $b^\mu$ is the magnetic field with $b^2 \equiv b^\mu b_\mu$ and $b^\mu = (0,\mathbf{B})$, where $\mathbf{B}$ is the three-dimensional magnetic field measured by a co-moving observer.
+Here $b^\mu$ is the magnetic field with $b^2 \equiv b^\mu b_\mu$.
+In the fluid frame the magnetic field can be represented as $b^\mu = (0,\mathbf{B})$, where $\mathbf{B}$ is the three-dimensional magnetic field measured by a co-moving observer.
 Due to the axisymmetry, stationarity and azimuthal magnetic field distribution eqs.~(\ref{eq:continuity_m}) and (\ref{eq:maxwell}) are always satisfied.
 Contracting eq.~(\ref{eq:stress-energy-conserv}) with the orthogonal projection tensor $h^\nu_\alpha$ one gets,

 where $\alpha = r,\theta$ is non-trivial.
 Expressing the equation in terms of the angular velocity and specific angular momentum leads to \cite{Komissarov:2006nz}

 with $\mathcal{L} \equiv g_{t\varphi}^2 - g_{tt}g_{\varphi\varphi}$ and the magnetic pressure $p_m \equiv \frac{b^2}{2}$.